Rhodes-CS-Department/jupyterhub-deployment/README.md

 Outside of the guide, there are a few cloud resources that I manually set up.

+* Appropriate APIs are already enabled for the project (GKE, logging, containers, etc.).
 * There's a static external IP address provisioned that is in use by the cluster's proxy server.
 This is configured in `config/config.yaml`.
 You can see this